Homemade Peach Compote

 - Make it in advance.
 The beauty in this compote is that it keeps in the fridge, so all you have to do when you’ve finished cooking it is to transfer it to a mason jar or another food-safe storage container.
 Let it cool, then transfer it to the fridge.

-- If you’re hosting a lot of folks, double or triple the recipe.
-This compote is always a smash, so you’ll want to make sure to have enough.
+- If you’re hosting a lot of folks, make a double or triple batch of peach compote.
+It’s always a smash, so you’ll want to make sure to have enough.

 - Reheat the compote in the microwave just before it’s time to eat.